How to Stretch Your WINZ or Benefit Payment Through the NZ Grocery Week

 But here's something important: you deserve to eat well, without shame or hunger.
-At NzGrocerySaver, we built our app with care for Kiwi families in exactly this situation-because everyone deserves dignity at the dinner table.
+At NzGrocerySaver, we built our grocery app with care for Kiwi families in exactly this situation-because everyone deserves dignity at the dinner table.

 Step 1: Plan Around Your Payment Day